HCL-TECH-SOFTWARE/appscan-standard-burp-importer/README.md

 This library is an extension for HCL AppScan Standard.

-It allows the user to import an XML-formatted Burp traffic file containing a list of requests into AppScan.
+It allows the user to import an XML-formatted Burp traffic file (exported via the Save Item context menu) containing a list of requests into AppScan.
 AppScan will explore these requests as if they were explored manually.

 ## Installation